The Psalm sings to us from an ancient world steeped in Hermetic philosophy. First, all “that which is above” sings praise to the one God:

 Then, since “that which is below is from that which is above,” all created forms on earth echo the celestial hymn:

 It spreads down through the elemental worlds (fire, snow, wind) into mineral, vegetable, and animal kingdoms (mountains, cedars, cattle, fowls).
 All human institutions and cultures reflect this Wisdom (kings, peoples), and every individual regardless of status or gender (young, old, men, maidens, children).
 Simply by existing, every one and every thing silently sings to the Lord beyond the sky.
-Last of all, “the people to whom he is close.”
+Last of all, the “people close to him.”
 (148:14)

 Advent comes in the darkness approaching the Winter solstice to remind us this union of Heaven and Earth is incomplete.
 What is must pass away before the marriage can be consummated.

-And I saw a new heaven and a new earth; the first heaven and the first earth had disappeared now, and there was no longer any sea.
-I saw the holy city, the new Jerusalem, coming down out of heaven from God, prepared as a bride adorned for her husband.
+I saw a new heaven and a new earth, for the first heaven and the first earth had vanished, and there was no longer any sea.
+I saw the Holy City, the new Jerusalem, coming down out of heaven from God, made ready like a bride adorned for her husband. – Rev. 21:1-2 (REB)

 The very reality we cling to, “made fast for ever and ever,” is only a reflection of its final form.
 We await its birth with the coming of the Christ.